Engn21/DeepLearning_Project/README.md

 `pos_emb = self.wpe(pos)`

 In this case, pos is an array of position indices (0 to T-1) and self.wpe is an embedding layer that maps each position to a learnable n_embd-dimensional vector.
-Once, the token embedding and the position embedding processes have been performed, these two vectors are added as a single representation:
+Once the token embedding and the position embedding processes have been performed, these two vectors are added as a single representation:

 `x = self.drop(tok_emb + pos_emb)`

+where wpe = Word Position Embedding.
 Through this addition, the resulting representation formed of every token contains both the identity of the character and its place in the order.
 This is followed by the dropout in order to stop overfitting.

 Consequently, by the completion of this phase, the model is presented with a more highly informed input representation that can be used to learn context, to be fed to the Transformer blocks.